 - Environmentally responsible and fuel efficient

-- If you do not have tracks at your facility, coordination with trucks for first and last mile may be challenging
+- If you don't have railroad tracks at your facility, coordination with trucks for first- and last-mile shipping may be needed

 - Limited reach in some instances